NikunjDave/ImageCacheDemo/README.md

 * Caching images both app memory and disk.
 * more images will be loaded on scrolling.
 * Support orientation changes.
-* Dtail screen swipe to see next image.
+* On image detail screen swipe to see next image.
 * Can clear caches from  menu.